 by Simon de Burton

-In selecting the items Page and Cooper offer, the firm's managing director, Jonathan Bordell aims to ensure that they fulfil a set of basic criteria of being well designed, beautifully made, rare, long lasting and importantly offer value for money.
+In selecting the items Page and Cooper offer, the Page and Cooper team aims to ensure that they fulfil a set of basic criteria of being well designed, beautifully made, rare, long lasting and importantly offer value for money.

-As with cars, Jonathan's interest in horology had been long-standing (his grandfather had been a watchmaker in London's East End), so he set out to discover the niche brands that might appeal to like-minded enthusiasts and now spends a considerable amount of time seeking out small, low-volume, often little-known watchmakers.
+Our interest in horology had been long-standing (our founder's grandfather had been a watchmaker in London's East End), so we set out to discover the niche brands that might appeal to like-minded enthusiasts and now spend a considerable amount of time seeking out small, low-volume, often little-known watchmakers.

-In every case, Jonathan is willing and able to provide a rare level of technical expertise and advice which should help to ensure that the next high-end object you buy will be exactly the one you want.
+In every case, we are willing and able to provide a rare level of technical expertise and advice which should help to ensure that the next high-end object you buy will be exactly the one you want.
 It's personal service in the best tradition, pure and simple.